Gaspar / BBR

 © René Roy

 This female humpback whale is known as “Boom Boom River (BBR)” in the Gaspé and Mingan Islands.
 This nickname refers to the municipality of Rivière-au-Tonnerre, locally called “BBR”.
-It is near this place that the MICS would have made the first observations of the individual in 2005, its year of birth.
+It is near this place that the MICS would have made the first observations of the individual in 2005, her year of birth.

 Gaspar is the daughter of the female Helmet (H166).
 Helmet has been followed by the MICS since 1990 and is known as a fan of the Blanc-Sablon and Minganie regions.
 It was in these areas that Gaspar spent her first summer; however, the following year, the young female opted to visit the Estuary.
 She thus broke the rule that a young humpback whale must return to feed where her mother brought her.
 Gaspar has adopted the Saguenay-St. Lawrence Marine Park and has been observed there every year since 2006, with the exception of 2008.